Exercising While Pregnant

-Cycling on a stationary bike is generally safe even if even if just beginning a workout program.
-Its use is an excellent way to promote cardiovascular activity without placing heavy strain on the joints.
+Cycling on a stationary bike is generally safe even if just beginning a workout program.
+Its use is an excellent way to promote aerobic activity without placing a heavy strain on the joints.

-One of the best exercises during pregnancy is swimming, as the buoyance of the water offers low-impact conditions that is gentle on the joints.
+One of the best exercises during pregnancy is swimming.
+The buoyance of the water offers low-impact conditions that are gentle on the joints.

-Particularly if you were strength training prior to pregnancy, chances are you can keep your weight lifting routine.
-If not strength training before you got pregnant, find another exercise for now.
+Especially if strength training prior to pregnancy, chances are to keep up with the weight lifting routine.
+If not strength training before getting pregnant, find another exercise for now.

 But before starting a weight training program, like all exercise advice, discuss its safety with a doctor.

 The gentle practice of prenatal yoga can strengthen core muscles, ease back pain, promote relaxation, and influence safe and efficient labor.

 Most health experts warn certain yoga practices and poses while pregnant, including avoiding hot yoga.
 However, prenatal yoga tips can ensure safety for mom and baby.